A Career in Cranes starts here!

 Wind Farm Special Projects

 We have a piple line of wind farm projects coming up around New Zealand.
 These roles will be based at various windfarm locations around New Zealand that include KAIWERA DOWNS - Gore, KAIWAIKAWE - Dargaville and various other locations.
+Whether you’re a crane operator, electrical technician, health and safety advisor, mechanic, or a skilled tradie, we’re building our team - and we want you.

 Keen to be part of our specialist wind team?
 Apply Here